amrPX-Projects/amrPX-design/README.md

 ## Copyright Notice

-Copyright (c) 2024, Ningxia University.
-All rights reserved.
+Copyright (c) 2024, All rights reserved.

 If you have any questions about your rights to use or distribute this tool, please contact the author.

-Please see the notices in [NOTICE](NOTICE).

 ## License